gmaria260/personal-portfolio/README.md

 Introduction
 ----------------------------------------------------
-This is a personal portfolio website using HTML, CSS and Javascript to showcase skills and coding projects for future use for employment.
+This is a personal portfolio website using HTML, CSS and Javascript to showcase skills and coding projects for future use.
 It is made for a school project.

 Features:
 - Dark Mode Toggling